 The engine must be at normal operating temperature when checking the oil level.
 The oil level will not be accurate if checked on a cold engine.
 Do not add oil to bring the level to the FULL mark on a cold engine, as this can result in overfilling.

 The oil fill cap/dipstick is located on the left side of the motorcycle (1).
 A special tool is provided in the tool kit to assist with dipstick removal.
-Always use the recommended oil.
+Remove the left side cover to access the tool kit.

 To check the oil level:

-1. Start the engine and allow it to run until it reaches normal operating temperature.
+2. Start the engine and allow it to run for 2 to 3 minutes, until it reaches normal operating temperature.

 4. Remove the dipstick and wipe it clean.